fls-bioinformatics-core/genomics/QC-pipeline/README.markdown

 QC-pipeline
 ===========

-Utilities for running QC pipeline scripts on SOLiD data.
+Scripts and utilities for running QC pipelines on SOLiD data.

 There is a core pipeline runner program: